ccnlab/pubweb/content/_index.md

 {{< fig src="ccnlab_logo.png" width="500" >}}

+The public website for our lab is: https://ccnlab.org

 We have just moved from CU Boulder to UC Davis, and are now based at the [Center for Neuroscience](https://neuroscience.sf.ucdavis.edu) at UC Davis.